How does OES design and implement evaluations?

 - In designing evaluations, we give particular attention to statistical power.
 Briefly, statistical power is a test’s ability to correctly detect that a program change was effective (assuming that it was indeed effective).

 - Finally, one of the most important steps we take is committing to a detailed analysis plan before we begin working with the data.
 As the recent replication crisis in the social sciences has shown, if scientists allow themselves too much flexibility in analyzing data they may get results that are not reliable but instead reflect inadvertent “fishing” or “p-hacking.”

 Step 4: Analyze results utilizing existing administrative data

 OES team members work with agency collaborators to leverage existing data to measure the effect of a program change on a priority outcome of interest.
-As OES seeks to embed tests into ongoing operations, new data collections are generally not an option as they can be costly, time-intensive, and can require extensive approval processes.
+As OES seeks to embed evaluations into ongoing operations, new data collections are generally not an option as they can be costly, time-intensive, and can require extensive approval processes.
 However, administrative data collected by government entities offer rich information that is often underutilized.